How to conduct market research before launching a new cosmetic product

 - “Analyze the attached competitor research document and highlight the key differentiators between their product and ours.”

-- Use ChatGPT for Sentiment Analysissome text
+- Use ChatGPT for Sentiment Analysis

 - If you want to know how customers feel about certain aspects of your product (e.g., packaging, texture, results), ask ChatGPT to perform sentiment analysis.

-- Sample Prompts:some text
+- Sample Prompts:

 - “Analyze this feedback about our product and tell me whether the sentiment is generally positive, negative, or neutral: [paste feedback].”